kleinbottle/swanlotus/content/blogs/using-typst-for-letters/using-typst-for-letters.md

 ![Top of letter template showing the structure of the letter as fields.]({attach}images/letter-template-top.png){#fig:template width=50% .modal-target}

 It has the same sequential spatial structure as a letter, starting at the top and moving to the bottom.
 All the defined fields have self-explanatory names.
 The content of the fields are set to `none` because this is a template rather than an instance of a letter.
-Fields with `()` are functions that will be invoked with arguments as the letter is fleshed out.
+Fields with `()` are arrays that will be filled as the letter is fleshed out.
 The actual values will be set in the specific letter we choose to write.
 The document template is therefore a _mapping_ or set of key-value pairs in which the value is initialized to `none`.
 If we want the template to assume default values for unchanging fields like `from_name`, `from_address`, etc., we may set those in the template itself.

 Note that at this stage, nothing has been said about page size, text alignment, font name, etc. All that follows _after_ this structure has been laid out.